State and Serialization¶

 var verboseSerialized = graphState.Serialize(options);

-// Validate integrity
+// Validate integrity and report any errors

 var validation = graphState.ValidateIntegrity();